Thoracotomy; Lung tissue removal; Pneumonectomy; Lobectomy; Lung biopsy; Thoracoscopy; Video-assisted thoracoscopic surgery; VATS

 Thoracotomy or video-assisted thoracoscopic surgery may be done to:

-- Remove cancer (such as lung cancer) or biopsy an unknown growth
+- Remove cancer (such as lung cancer) or biopsy an unknown growth in or around the lung

 - Treat injuries that cause lung tissue to collapse (pneumothorax or hemothorax)